sfw/podcast-summarizer/README.md

 5. Update default OpenAI prompts

 ```
-        with gr.Column():
+       with gr.Column(min_width=240):
             summary_prompt_text = gr.Textbox(
                 label="Summary Prompt",
                 value=(
                     "Provide me a summarized description of this transcript from a podcast episode "
                     "for a video description.
 Make the length reasonable but as long as you need to "
                     "be detailed.
 Focus on including keywords in the summary that would impact SEO, "
                     "but do not add a separate list of explicit keywords.
-Return plain text, no markdown, "
+Return plain text, no markdown, no bold text.\n\n"
-                    "no bold text.\n\n"
                     "Also, be aware the proper spelling for the two hosts' names are "
                     "Jordan Bloemen and Scott Francis Winder."
                 ),
                 lines=8
             )
-        with gr.Column():
+        with gr.Column(min_width=240):
             keywords_prompt_text = gr.Textbox(
                 label="Keywords Prompt",
                 value=(
                     "From the following transcript, provide a comma-separated list of top relevant keywords "
                     "that would improve SEO.
 Focus on main subjects and terms.
-Return plain text, no markdown, "
+Return plain text, no markdown, no bold text."
-		    "no bold text."
                 ),
                 lines=8
             )
-        with gr.Column():
+        with gr.Column(min_width=240):
             titles_prompt_text = gr.Textbox(
                 label="Titles Prompt",
                 value=(
                     "Provide five short video thumbnail title recommendations (max 6 words each) "
                     "from this transcript.
 Return plain text, no markdown, no bold text."
+                ),
+                lines=8
+            )
+        with gr.Column(min_width=240):
+            shorts_prompt_text = gr.Textbox(
+                label="Shorts Prompt",
+                value=(
+                    "Here is a transcript for a podcast episode.
+Can you pull out three sections of it that "
+                    "would make good 10-15 second shorts or clips for social sharing.
+Focus on content that "
+                    "will be understandable without the context of the complete episode but also interesting."
                 ),
                 lines=8
             )